We're seeking an experienced Drupal developer who can show us a thing or two.

 We are a full service web agency that specialises in creating and maintaining websites built using Open Source software, with a particular specialism in the PHP programming language and the Drupal content management system.
 Historically rooted in Drupal, we also do some work in Symfony, we've dabbled in Python, we do a mix of DevOps stuff too, and we're keen to broaden our technological horizons.

-We work as a distributed team with most members of staff working from home, with our core team of 15 people based in the UK, France and Spain.
 Recent web development clients include UCL, the Wellcome Trust, the National STEM Centre, Royal Borough of Kensington & Chelsea, the Greater London Authority, various United Nations affiliates, and many more besides.

 About the job

 We are seeking an experienced Drupal developer to slot into our existing team and hit the ground running.
 You'll work on a wide range of projects and project models.
 Sometimes it'll be a discrete piece of code, sometimes it'll be an entire website.
 Sometimes you'll lead the team and sometimes you'll be the team.
 Sometimes you'll just come in and help out for a few weeks before moving on to other things.
+We also provide hosting and support, you may well be asked to take a turn helping out the application support team.

 You'll work with customers all over Europe, and although the job is mostly home working, you'll travel a bit too.
 You will be involved in the entire lifecycle of a development project, from initial sales documents to delivery, testing and support handover, any part or all of the above depending on the project.
 There are also opportunities to do bits of consultancy, training and other related activities.